-Harold Gooley’s volunteer role was teaching a handful of Junior High boys, which is as close to herding cats as you can get.
+Harold Gooley volunteered to teach a handful of Junior High boys, which is as close to herding cats as you can get.

 Having a name like “Gooley” and working with Jr Hi boys is not a good mix.
 I was one of his students.
-To us, he was always, “Mr. Goooooulee!!,” uttered with a tone of Halloween freakishness and just loud enough to be overheard.
+He was, “Mr. Goooooulee!!”
+There was a tone of Halloween freakishness and just loud enough to be overheard.
 Classes were held in a dimly lit, musty smelling balcony of an aging facility.

 Mr Gooley was in his 50’s, single and hunchbacked.

-He gave me the gift of a New Testament for completing a reading assignment.
+He gave me the gift of a New Testament for completing a Junior High essay assignment.
 It was his way of encouraging me to grow my faith in Jesus.

 The New Testament I received was a Living Bible translation written especially for teens.
 It was the “Reach Out” version.

-The cover was in colour, not the typical fake black leather covers of other Bibles.
+The cover was in colour, not the typical fake black leather covers of other Bibles in my possession.
 It had pictures and teen related commentary.

 Mr Gooley wrote a personal note to me on the inside cover.
 His words had a profound effect on me; far greater than he could have ever imagined.